 The first step of the translation process is to add the operator and template definitions in the user model to the pre-defined list of constructs (1).

 In order to translate the model to Modelica, it might be necessary to have the definition of the associated physical model, for instance to identify all the instances of a certain type that might belong in a set.
-The connection between the requirements model and the physical model is done via the bindings mechanism developed in the ITEA MODRIO project (2).
+The connection between the requirements model and the physical model is done via the bindings mechanism developed in the MODRIO project (2).

 The information from the physical model will be used to populate the sets of instances defined in the requirement model (3).